UndefinedBHVR/Stratosphere/README.md

 Afterwards, all that's left is to compile and run.
 ## Contributing
 Pull requests are always welcomed.
 If you have a potentially breaking change, please open an issue first stating what the change is.

-Please also make sure to add tests, or update old ones if required!

 ## License
 Statosphere is currently licensed under the MIT License.\